 At Ricoh, we follow a ‘Kaizen’ philosophy, the Japanese term for continuous improvement, meaning that we constantly strive to improve our daily processes, in both the production operation and all areas of the business.

-In the assembly of Ricoh’s large-scale commercial printers, we had reached the limit of Kaizen and what could be improved using traditional methods.
+In the assembly of Ricoh’s large-scale commercial 3d printing services and printers, we had reached the limit of Kaizen and what could be improved using traditional methods.
 In order to increase productivity, we began to consider new approaches and, in particular, the opportunities that fdm and 3D printing presented.
 This is how the concept of a moveable workstation came to life.

 Firstly, metal jigs were replaced with lightweight plastic alternatives, reducing the weight by an average of 95% and decreasing cost by 30%.
 The ability to produce shapes that are difficult or impossible with traditional methods meant we could print jigs with clear instructions and use colour coding to make the production process ‘fool proof’, enabling new workers to pick up the assembly process much quicker than before.